Browse this website Close this menu

 William Cotton

-He was the son of Joseph and Emma Cotton and the brother of Edward, Joseph, Henry and Kate Cotton.
+William Cotton was born in 1876 at Nottingham, he was the son of the late Joseph a tailor and the late Emma Cotton née Chaplin and the brother of Edward, Joseph, Henry and Kate Cotton.
 The family address was 6 Independent Hill Colwick Street Sneinton Nottingham.

 Photographs